Holy Sponge: Rome

-Gerusalemme

 The Chapel of the Relics at Santa Croce in Gerusalemme houses another sponge:

 Constantinople and France

 In the 7th century, Nicetas took part in the conquest of Egypt from Phocas.
 He was famed for bringing items he claimed were the Holy Sponge and the Holy Lance (the "Lance of Longinus") to Constantinople from Palestine in 612.
 From 619 to 628/9 he may anecdotally have been exarch of Africa.

 This sponge remained in Constantinople until it was bought from the Latin emperor Baldwin II by Louis IX of France among the relics he needed for the Sainte-Chapelle in Paris.
 Participants in the French Revolution dispersed these relics (including the Crown of Thorns and a bit of the True Cross).
 Some went briefly to the Bibliothèque Nationale.
 Later, however, they were restored to Notre-Dame de Paris.

 Other claimants

 Other parties also claiming access to the Holy Sponge include: